Eurydia/notes-on-clean-programming-language/content/Cleanpedia/PDT S List Type Dot-Dot Expressions.md

 x =  [ 1 ..
 4 ]  // [ 1, 2, 3, 4 ]
 ```

-If `init` and `next` components are given, such an expression evaluates to an infinite list.
+If `init` and `next` components are given, it evaluates to an infinite list.
 Consecutive elements differ by `next` minus `init` unit.

 ```Clean